U.S. Justice Department shuts down dark web bazaar AlphaBay

 AlphaBay and Hansa Market were two of the top three criminal marketplaces on the dark web, Europol chief Rob Wainwright said at the press conference.

-The international operation to seize AlphaBay's servers also involved authorities in Thailand, Lithuania, Canada, Britain and France.
+The international exercise to seize AlphaBay's servers also involved authorities in Thailand, Lithuania, Canada, Britain and France.

 The operation included the arrest on July 5 of suspected AlphaBay founder Alexandre Cazes, a Canadian citizen arrested on behalf of the United States in Thailand.